written by Tigger from Curious Typhoon

 EXTRA TIPP: Have you tried a home composter?
 You can fin them for example in Ekologic in Happy Valley.

-For individual bags of Impact Berry coffee, our packaging is fully recyclable, even the breathing valve.
+For household size bags, our packaging is fully recyclable, even the breathing valve.
 Our coffee bags are 100% HDPE plastic, which is supported by Hong Kong’s recycling facilities and an excellent material for keeping your coffee fresh.
 You can enjoy responsibly sourced coffee every day and recycle the bag when you’re done for a sustainable coffee experience from beginning to end.

 Thank you for supporting Impact Berry Coffee.
 Together with you, we are planting the seed of thought, that with small actions you can make an impact.